 With Libsyn, you can get between 50 MB and 1.5 GB of audio storage per month and other essential features like analytics reports, their app, and Rich Site Summary feed generation.

-Though Libsyn isn't a free podcasting host, you will need to pay $5 to obtain a month of service.
+Though Libsyn isn't a free podcasting host, you will need to pay a minimum of $5 to obtain a month of service.
 Still, that's some killer value, that's why it's on this list.

 SoundCloud is a popular podcast host.
 It's also the largest music and audio hosting website in the world.